MetaSys-LISBP/PhysioFit/docs/index.rst

 ..
-Physiofit documentation master file, created by sphinx-quickstart on Mon Mar  7 14:29:46 2022.
+PhysioFit documentation master file, created by sphinx-quickstart on Mon Mar  7 14:29:46 2022.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.